spolia/bookstore_users-api/README.md

 ## Overview

-This application handles users.

-use for database: mysql and gin for http framework.
+The main objetive of this application is handle users data.
+For this, different services described below are provided.

 ## Project Structure

 This project was written in golang, designed to use MVC architecture and DAO pattern to abstract data persistence.
+Also, Mysql database and GIN as http framework.

 ![alt](assets/users-diagram.png)